elliotgaramendi/sin-e-spoiler/docs/o3-custom-hooks-basic-libraries-ui.md

 * **Modularity:** Splits third-party CSS imports from application’s own `index.css`
 * **DRY Principle:** Centralizes all global imports in one entry file
 * **Maintainability:** Clear import order (fonts → libs → app CSS → render)

 ---

-**Comment:**
-With these steps, the hero slider, custom hooks, loading skeletons, debounced search, and overall application structure are fully integrated and sequenced correctly.
-Each module now uses clear, descriptive variable names and avoids redundant state, resulting in a clean, maintainable, and accessible codebase.

----